-The plan for Canaccord Enermarket Ltd. provides for the issuance of up to 25,210 common shares of the Company over a two year vesting period to employees of Canaccord Enermarket Ltd. The only condition of vesting is that the employee continues in the employment of one of the companies of the Canaccord group at the time of vesting.
-In December 2006, the Company issued 10,254 common shares under this plan and various adjustments have reduced the number of common shares issuable under this plan to 10,254.
+The plan for Canaccord Enermarket Ltd. provided for the issuance of up to 25,210 common shares of the Company over a twoyear vesting period to employees of Canaccord Enermarket Ltd. The only condition of vesting was that the employee continues in the employment of one of the companies of the Canaccord group at the time of vesting.
+In December 2006, the Company issued 10,254 common shares under this plan.
+In December 2007, the Company issued a further 3,949 shares under this plan.
+Because of employees leaving the employment of the companies of the Canaccord group, no further shares are issuable under this plan.

-The plan for Adams Harkness Financial Group, Inc. provides for the issuance of up to 1,118,952 common shares of the Company after a three year vesting period and for partial early vesting in certain circumstances.
+The plan for Adams Harkness Financial Group, Inc. provides for the issuance of up to 1,118,952 common shares of the Company after a three-year vesting period and for partial early vesting in certain circumstances.
 The total number of shares which will vest is also based on revenue earned by Canaccord Adams Inc. during the vesting period.
 The aggregate number of common shares which vest will be that number which is equal to the revenue earned by Canaccord Adams Inc. during the vesting period divided by US\$250.0 million multiplied by the number of common shares subject to the retention plan.
-Up to March 31, 2007, the Company has issued 6,879 common shares to employees who have ceased their employment in circumstances where the retention plan provides for a partial vesting of the shares awarded under the plan.
-There have also been forfeitures of 158,966 shares.
-As of March 31, 2007, there are 953,107 common shares issuable under this plan.
-Since March 31, 2007, the Company has issued another 7,273 common shares to an employee who had ceased their employment in circumstances where the retention plan provides for a partial vesting of the shares awarded under the plan.
+Up to March 31, 2008, the Company has issued 16,147 common shares to employees who have ceased their employment in circumstances where the retention plan provides for a partial vesting of the shares awarded under the plan.
+There have also been forfeitures of 298,793 shares.
+As of March 31, 2008, there were 804,012 common shares issuable under this plan.